Skip to main content

 Surface Disinfection

-Every touched surface in the treatment room is disinfected between patients using EPA-registered hospital-grade products.
+Every touched surface in the room is disinfected between patients using EPA-registered hospital-grade products.

 🛡️